Installation

 `$ xcodebuild -resolvePackageDependencies`

-With that command we will be able to see the specific error and resolve it.
+With that command, we'll be able to see the specific error and fix it.

-[*git@github.com*](mailto:git@github.com)*:facephi/whatever\_library.git: An unknown error occurred.
+git@github.com:facephi/whatever_library.git: An unknown error occurred.
 ERROR: You're using an RSA key with SHA-1, which is no longer allowed.
-Please use a newer client or a different key type.*

 ## Support